Health and Safety

 • Wrap flexible cables around any equipment when it is still plugged in.

-• Clean an appliance (such as a kettle) whilst it is plugged in, and especially not with a metal knife – there are often live parts inside!
+• Clean an appliance (such as a toaster) whilst it is plugged in, and especially not with a metal knife – there are often live parts inside!

 • Fill a kettle or steam iron whilst it is plugged in.